egarcia28/CircuitPython/README.md

 ### Reflection

 I found this assignment to be very challenging.
 I had never worked with LCDs or buttons in circuit python before, so it was a lot of new material for me.
 I'm glad I was able to figure it out in the end, and I'm proud of my finished product.
+One of the more interesting problems I came accross was how the metro recognized some of the lcds as 0x3f and some as 0x27.

 ## CircuitPython_Ultrasonic

 ### Description & Code

+The purpose of this assignment, simmilar to those that came before it, was to help us relearn how to use different sensors and mechanics in circuit python, as well as introduce new tools.
+For this assignment we were tasked with displaying a gradient on the metro's built in neopixel led based on the distance recorded from an ultrasonic sensor.

+Both me and my classmate [Jack Helmke](https://github.com/jhelmke45/CircuitPython) worked on this code which is based off of code from [Graham Gilbert-Schroeer](https://github.com/VeganPorkChop/Engineering-3-Documentation)

 ```python
 #Elias Garcia
 #This changes a gradient on the neopixel based on the distance outputted by the ultrasonic sensor
 #Base code from Graham Gilbert-Schroeer
 import time
 import board
 import adafruit_hcsr04